|

 gloves are made inside out and then turned, which becomes hard or impossible

-when armour is incorporated - this is why it is often impossible to
+when armor is incorporated - this is why it is often impossible to repair

 Custom made gloves are probably only going to be necessary if you are